filafb/learning-docker/learning-docker.md

 ## Swarm Clusters
   - *Swarm:*
-    - A group of machines that are running Docker and joined into a cluster.
+    - A cluster of machines running Docker, and deployed an application to it, with containers running in concert on multiple machines.
   - Swarm Manager => The machine that started the swarm `docker swarm init`
   - Workers => Machines that joined the swarm